tfjmp/website/content/post/2022-538P/index.md

 **Paper reports:** You should write your reports individually.
 You are free to discuss with others, but you must write the reports on your own.
 You should clearly reference any resources you have used.

-**Projects:** ou are free to use any code you find in your project.
+**Projects:** you are free to use any code you find in your project.
 However, a non-trivial fraction of functionality in your prototype must be constructed by your team.
 You must cite and attribute sources of the code that you borrow/utilize in your project.
-When writing the project reports, you should follow the same citations standard as expected from conference papers.
+When writing the project reports, you should follow the same citation standard as expected from conference papers.